 Imagine you're looking at the results of a class exam.
 Seeing a score of "75%" immediately gives you a sense of performance relative to the total possible points.
 It tells you that the student answered three-quarters of the questions correctly.
 This standardization to a base of 100 is what makes percentages so universally understood.

 The history of percentages can be traced back to ancient Rome, where taxes were often calculated as fractions of assets.
-However, the concept of expressing fractions as hundredths became more formalized during the Middle Ages, with the rise of commerce and the need for standardized ways to calculate interest rates and profits.
+That said, the concept of expressing fractions as hundredths became more formalized during the Middle Ages, with the rise of commerce and the need for standardized ways to calculate interest rates and profits.
 By the 15th century, the use of percentages had become widespread in Europe, solidifying its place in mathematical and financial practices.
 Today, percentages are an indispensable part of our daily lives, from calculating discounts and taxes to analyzing statistical data and understanding financial reports.

 The power of percentages lies in their ability to simplify complex information and make it easily digestible.
-By expressing proportions as a fraction of 100, percentages provide a common ground for comparison, regardless of the original scale.
+But by expressing proportions as a fraction of 100, percentages provide a common ground for comparison, regardless of the original scale.
 This makes them an invaluable tool for communication, analysis, and decision-making in a wide range of fields.

 Comprehensive Overview: Calculating Percentage of 12 out of 15